 The significance of Ms. Mphaphuli’s research and her determination to achieve a true scientific breakthrough has afforded her the opportunity to pitch her ground-breaking idea in front of an influential global audience of industry leaders, decision makers, investors, and international media representatives.

-Ms. Mphaphuli will be competing against other Falling Walls Lab winners across the world at the Falling Walls Lab Global Finale in Berlin, Germany in November 2021.
+Ms. Mphaphuli was afforded the incredible opportunity to compete against other Falling Walls Lab winners across the world at the Falling Walls Lab Global Finale in Berlin, Germany in November 2021.

 “It was an honour to be a part of this event.
 The presenters, judges, and everyone who participated in the Falling Walls Lab event taught me a lot.
 It was a lot of fun interacting with everyone and discussing different approaches to enhance our communities.
 I was impressed by the presenters’ ideas and their approach to different challenges which communities are facing.
 I am looking forward to attending the Falling Walls Lab Global Finale in Berlin, Germany.”